cnathand/time-tracking-dashboard-main/README.md

 **Have fun building!** 🚀

+// Chainarung Nathan Dechyothin

+ // 12/5/2024 3:54pm

+ // Time Tracker

+ // Recreated a time tracker using the assests given to us

-Peer review: Chris Wells-Hott
+//  Peer review: Chris Wells-Hott

-Comments: Great job bro I like how your image is smooth when you shrink the webpage down.
+//  Comments: Great job bro I like how your image is smooth when you shrink the webpage down.
 The only think i would adjust is the daily weekly monthly text to center when you shrink the webpage.